ahmadali-2k06/RequirementBot/README.md

     ```
 4.  **Setup ML Models:**
       * Create a folder named `models` in the root directory.
-      * Download the pre-trained models from the provided source.
+      * Download the pre-trained models from the provided source (links above).
       * Place them inside `models/` so the structure matches:
           * `models/intent_classifier/`
           * `models/ambiguity_detector/`